 Cervical cancer affects around 3,000 women every year in the UK, and it can be hard to diagnose cervical cancer symptoms as many woman avoid going for their smear tests.

 In fact, a recent survey, carried out by Jo’s Cervical Cancer Trust, has suggested that in some areas in the UK, smear test attendance is as low as one in two among young women.
+While appointments dramatically increased following Jade Goody’s cancer diagnosis in 2008, they’ve since gone back down.

 The survey found that one of the reasons women choose to put off their smear tests is due to feelings of embarrassment.
 Gathering information from around 2,000 women aged 25-35, it found that as many as 915 had either delayed or never gone for screening.